 - If you must use a colloquialism, just use it without drawing attention to it with quotation marks or italics.

 - Do not use dialect unless your ear is good, and be consistent with it.

 - No idiom is taboo, no accent forbidden; there is simply a better chance of doing well if the writer holds a steady course.

 Bonus piece of advice from George Carlin

 The late, great comedian George Carlin said that when you’re imitating someone, instead of worrying about getting the voice right, concentrate on the content that would fit the person you’re imitating.
-With Ed Sullivan (remember him?), for example, parody the acts that played on his show instead of trying to get Ed’s accent right.
+Carlin used Ed Sullivan as his example: he parodied the acts that played on The Ed Sullivan Show instead of trying to get Ed’s accent right.

 The same holds true for dialect and colloquialisms: don’t worry about getting the 2018 teenager right; just Show us the attitude and behavior.
 And unless you’re sixteen, don’t use words like twee.

 So what do you think?
 Do you agree with Merriam-Webster?
 Why or why not?
 Should language change with the times, or should it be monolithic?
 And what other grammar “rules” would you like to see changed?